vikkiram03/GDSC/README.md

-# GDSC
+# Google Solution Challenge - Climate Change

+Download all the files in the repository and store them somewhere.
-Open home.html
+Open index.html
-Keep all the files in the same folder when opening the web pages
+Make sure to keep all the files in the same folder when opening index.html Enjoy!

+Thank you